-All bin types can successfully produce compost conditions that effectively break down certified home compostable products, so the choice of type and size comes down to individual preference, space, and management style.
-Personal composting habits can be adjusted to make any bin work well, but closed bins and open stationary bins usually create conditions that are closer to ideal for composting certified products.
+All bin types can successfully produce compost conditions that effectively break down kitchen food scraps and certified home compostable products, so the choice of bin type and size comes down to individual preference, space, and management style.
+Four general types of systems exist: closed bins; open stationary bins; tumblers; and insulated bins.
+Personal composting habits can be adjusted to make any bin type work well, but closed bins and open stationary bins usually create conditions that are closer to ideal for composting certified products.
 Small tumblers and insulated bins may require higher levels of management to produce the biological conditions that foster optimal breakdown of compostable products.
 Generally, the larger the bin size, the easier it is to create and maintain ideal composting conditions.

 Feedstocks are the materials that are put into a compost bin.
-The materials, size of materials, and amount of each material type added to the compost bin all impact the composting process.
+The material types, sizes, and amounts added to the compost bin all impact the composting process.

 Reducing the size of feedstocks increases the surface area available to microbes and accelerates product disintegration.
-Larger materials—including certified home compostable products—should be torn, shredded, or chopped before putting them into the bin.
+Larger materials—including certified home compostable products—can be torn, shredded, or chopped before putting them into the bin for faster disintegration.

 Dry leaves, fresh green yard waste, and food waste are common feedstocks for compost.
-“Browns”, such as dry leaves, wood chips, and compostable products, are sources of carbon.
-“Greens”, such as fresh yard waste and food scraps, are sources of nitrogen.
+“Browns,” such as dry leaves, wood chips, and compostable products, are sources of carbon.
+“Greens,” such as fresh yard waste and food scraps, are sources of nitrogen.
 The optimal ratio of carbon to nitrogen feedstocks is 25-30 parts carbon to 1 part nitrogen, but an acceptable compost recipe may vary from 10:1 to 30:1 carbon to nitrogen.
+C:N ratios lower than 10:1 (common for home composters that prioritize food scraps but don’t have a large yard) may cause odors and a “slimy” appearance.
+When greater than 30:1 it may slow or impede the composting process.

 The moisture level in the compost pile should ideally be maintained at a constant 50% or greater.
-Piles can be watered or covered to control the moisture content.
-Moisture levels below 30% will slow down the biological activity needed to breakdown products.
+Piles should be watered or covered to control the moisture content.
+Moisture levels below 30% will slow down the biological activity needed to break down feedstocks and home compostable products

 Maintaining the proper balance between moisture and oxygen is key to successful composting.
 Utilizing a bin with air holes or an aeration tube(s) can passively add oxygen, while regularly turning the material in the bin will actively introduce oxygen.
 A pile that’s too wet will likely not have enough oxygen, which would cause the decomposition to change from aerobic (with oxygen) to anaerobic (without oxygen) and become foul-smelling.

-Certified home compostable products will fragment into increasingly smaller pieces as they break down into carbon, water, and organic matter in a home compost pile.
-Maintaining optimal conditions will accelerate this decomposition of compostable products.
-However, the timeframe required for compostable products to fully integrate into compost will vary widely, depending on the composting conditions, and may take up to 12 months or longer to fully break down.
-This is similar to how different types of food scraps break down at different rate; for instance, a banana peel will typically degrade faster than an avocado pit.
+All composting feedstocks, including leaves, avocado pits, banana peels, and certified home compostable products, will fragment into increasingly smaller pieces as they break down into carbon, water, and organic matter in a home compost pile.
+Maintaining optimal conditions will accelerate this decomposition of compostable products and organic materials.
+However, the timeframe required for compostable products and tougher organics to fully integrate into compost will vary widely, depending on the composting conditions, and may take up to 12 months or longer to fully break down.
+This is similar to how different types of food scraps break down at different rates; for instance, a banana peel will typically degrade faster than an avocado pit.
+Disintegration tests for certified home compostable products require that products break down within 6 months.

-Following these recommended practices will help to ensure that the microorganisms and fungi that are needed to break down compostable products are able to thrive.
-Not maintaining these recommended conditions will prolong, and could even prevent, successful product breakdown.
-While BPI has certified products for home compostability, composting results are not guaranteed, as they are reliant on proper composting conditions and practices in order to break down.
+Following these recommended practices will help to ensure that microorganisms and fungi needed to break down compostable products are able to thrive.
+While BPI has certified products for home compostability, composting results are not guaranteed, as they are reliant on robust composting conditions and management practices to break down.
+Not maintaining these recommended conditions can prolong or prevent successful composting and product breakdown.

 The following organizations provide additional online information on how to compost at home: